benchan911/tp/docs/UserGuide.md

     >>> EG
     Nothing match you description : EG

-#### 4.4.6 Sort all names within the existing student lists from the student list collection `student sort/by/name`
+#### 4.4.6 Sort all names within the existing student lists from the student list collection `student sort`
 Sort all existing student lists from the student list collection by name.
 Regardless whether the lists are in order, this command will force all existing lists to be sorted by their list name within the student list collection.